 Both drugs share the GLP-1-driven GI side effect profile: nausea, diarrhea, vomiting, and constipation.
 The discontinuation rates tell the tolerability story.

 Orforglipron has a slightly higher discontinuation rate (5.3 to 10.3% vs 4.3 to 7.1%).
-Daily oral dosing means GI symptoms are renewed each day, while tirzepatide's weekly injection creates a predictable symptom window (worst 24 to 48 hours post-injection, then fading).
+Daily oral dosing means GI symptoms are renewed each day.
+Tirzepatide's weekly injection concentrates symptoms into a predictable 24 to 48-hour window after injection, then fades.

 The Practical Reality: Daily Pill vs Weekly Injection

 Efficacy data tells half the story.
-The other half is how the drug fits into your daily life.
+The other half is how the drug fits into your daily life and adherence patterns.

 Convenience and Adherence

 Orforglipron: One pill daily.
 No needles, no refrigeration, no injection technique to learn.
 Take it at any time, with or without food.
-Travel is simple: pack pills in a carry-on.
+Ideal for travel: pack pills in a carry-on without cooler bags or insulated pouches.

 Tirzepatide: One injection weekly.
-Requires a refrigerator (brand pen) or cold chain awareness (compound vial).
-You need to learn injection technique, manage needles, rotate sites, and dispose of sharps.
-Travel requires a cooler bag or insulated pouch.
+Requires a refrigerator (brand pen) or cold chain (compound vial).
+Requires learning injection technique, managing needles, rotating sites, and disposing of sharps properly.

-For needle-phobic patients, orforglipron removes the single biggest barrier to GLP-1 therapy.
 An estimated 20 to 25% of patients decline injectable GLP-1 drugs because of needle aversion.
-Orforglipron opens the category to millions of new users.
+Orforglipron opens the GLP-1 category to millions of new users who would not otherwise try it.
+For tirzepatide injection technique, see our best injection sites guide.

 Missed Dose Implications

-Orforglipron's 29 to 49 hour half-life means plasma levels drop significantly within 2 days of a missed dose.
-Missing a single day reduces drug exposure.
+Orforglipron's 29 to 49-hour half-life means plasma levels drop significantly within 2 days of a missed dose.
+Missing a single day reduces drug exposure noticeably.
 Missing 2 to 3 consecutive days eliminates most therapeutic effect.

-Tirzepatide's 5-day half-life provides a wider margin.
-Missing your weekly injection by 1 to 2 days leaves you with substantial circulating drug.
+Tirzepatide's 5-day half-life provides a much wider margin.
+Missing your weekly injection by 1 to 2 days leaves substantial circulating drug.
 Even a 3-day delay still maintains partial receptor activation.

-If you tend to forget daily medications, tirzepatide's weekly schedule is more forgiving.
-If you are consistent with daily habits but resist weekly injections, orforglipron fits your pattern better.
+If you tend to miss daily medications, tirzepatide's weekly schedule is more forgiving.
+If you are consistent with daily habits but resist injections, orforglipron fits your adherence pattern better.

 Storage Requirements

 Tirzepatide pens (Mounjaro, Zepbound) require refrigeration at 36 to 46 degrees F. They can remain at room temperature (up to 86 degrees F) for up to 21 days.
-Compound tirzepatide vials require refrigeration and may have shorter stability windows.
+Compound tirzepatide vials require refrigeration with shorter stability windows.
+For storage guidance, see our article on how long does tirzepatide last in the fridge.

 FDA Status and Availability

-Orforglipron: The FDA granted Priority Review, which shortens the review timeline from 10 to 6 months.
+Orforglipron: The FDA granted Priority Review, shortening the review timeline from 10 to 6 months.
 The PDUFA (Prescription Drug User Fee Act) target action date is April 10, 2026.
 If approved, commercial availability is expected in the second half of 2026.
 The drug is not currently available by any legal route.
+No pharmacy carries it before FDA approval.

 Tirzepatide: FDA-approved since May 2022 (Mounjaro for type 2 diabetes) and November 2023 (Zepbound for chronic weight management).
 Available at pharmacies nationwide.
 Compound versions available from 503A and 503B pharmacies.